GIMP

-The GNU Image Manipulation Program, commonly known by its acronym GIMP (/ɡɪmp/ GHIMP), is a free and open-source raster graphics editor.
+The GNU Image Manipulation Program or GIMP (/ɡɪmp/, GHIMP) is a free and open-source raster graphics editor.
+GIMP is always stylized in capitals and was formerly stylized as The GIMP.

-It is commonly used for photo retouching, image editing, free-hand drawing, and converting between different image file formats.
+GIMP is commonly used for photo retouching, image editing, free-hand drawing, and converting between different image file formats.
+GIMP is not designed for drawing, however, artists and creators still use GIMP for drawing.

-GIMP is freely available on Windows, Linux and macOS.
-It is licensed under the GNU General Public License (GPL 3.0 or later).
-The project is supported by a community of volunteers.
+GIMP is freely available on Microsoft Windows, Linux and macOS.
+It is licensed under version 3.0 or later of the GNU General Public License (GPL).
+The GIMP project is a non-profit supported by a community of volunteers.
 Users are encouraged to contribute.

 GIMP supports plugins and scripting, allowing users to extend its features and automate tasks.
-While it is not primarily designed for drawing, some artists and creators still use it for that purpose.

 History

-In 1995, Spencer Kimball and Peter Mattis began developing GIMP as a semester project at University of California, Berkeley for the eXperimental Computing Facility.
-The software was originally named the General Image Manipulation Program.
-Kimball and Mattis formed the acronym GIMP by adding the letter G to "-IMP," inspired by a reference to "the gimp" in the 1994 film Pulp Fiction.
+Spencer Kimball and Peter Mattis began developing GIMP in 1995.
+GIMP began as a semester-long student project in the eXperimental Computing Facility at the University of California, Berkeley.
+GIMP was named the General Image Manipulation Program.
+Kimball and Mattis formed the acronym GIMP by adding the letter G to '-IMP', inspired by a reference to "the gimp" in the 1994 film Pulp Fiction.

-GIMP's first public release, version 0.54, came out in 1996.
-It attracted many users, and a community of contributors grew around it.
+GIMP released version 0.54 publicly in 1996.
+This was the first public release of GIMP.
+The release attracted many users, and a community of contributors grew around it.
 These contributors produced tutorials, shared artwork, and introduced improved workflows and techniques.

-During a visit to UC Berkeley in 1997, Richard Stallman of the GNU Project met with Kimball and Mattis where they asked him if they could change "General" in the program's name to "GNU".
-Stallman approved, and GIMP became part of the GNU software collection.
+Richard Stallman of the GNU Project visited the University of California Berkeley in 1997, where Richard met with Kimball and Mattis.
+Kimball and Mattis asked him if they could change the initialism of GIMP, changing the G to 'GNU' from 'General'.
+Stallman approved the name change, and GIMP became part of the GNU software collection.

-The initial release worked only on Unix-based systems such as Linux, SGI IRIX and HP-UX.
-Since then, GIMP has been ported to other operating systems, including Microsoft Windows (1997, GIMP 1.1) and macOS.
+The initial release of GIMP worked on Unix-based systems such as Linux, SGI IRIX and HP-UX.
+GIMP has since been ported to other operating systems, including Microsoft Windows (1997, GIMP 1.1) and macOS.

-A GUI toolkit called GTK (at the time known as the GIMP ToolKit) was developed to facilitate the development of GIMP.
-The development of the GIMP ToolKit has been attributed to Peter Mattis becoming disenchanted with the Motif toolkit GIMP originally used.
-Motif was used up to GIMP 0.60.
+GTK a GUI toolkit was developed to facilitate the development of GIMP.
+GTK was initially called GIMP ToolKit.
+Peter Mattis was attributed with the development of GIMP ToolKit, this was due to having become disenchanted with the Motif toolkit which GIMP originally used.
+GIMP used Motif up until version 0.60.